-Ethiopia and Kenya will be the # 1 & # 2 African countries for construction growth in 2019, Ethiopia is forecast to see 7.1% to 7.3% GDP growth in 2019, with Kenya projected to experience 5.7% to 5.9% % GDP growth in 2019.
-This growth will be driven by housing, schools, hospitals, commercial facilities and infrastructure construction projects.
-Nigeria is set for a significant increase in construction spending in the next three to five years, assuming it can get its political house in order.
-The Nigerian population is forecast to grow to 250 million in the next ten years.
+Nigeria is set for a significant increase in construction spending in the next three to five years, assuming it can get its political house in order, the Nigerian population is forecast to grow to 250 million in the next ten years.
 Inflation in Nigeria is forecast to be 11% to 14% in 2019, Nigeria’s GDP is forecast to grow in the 1.9% to 2.2% range in 2019.

-Egypt is starting to see some encouraging signs in its’ construction sector, 2019 GDP growth is forecast to be between 5.3% and 5.8%.
-However, inflation is extremely high at 12% to 15%.unemployment is also a problem in Egypt, the current rate is in the 12% to 17% range.
-Morocco is beginning to see some promising signs in its economic / construction sector, 2019 GDP growth is predicted to be between 3.1% and 3.4%.
+Egypt is starting to see some encouraging signs in its construction sector, 2019 GDP growth is forecast to be between 5.3% & 5.8%, however inflation is extremely high at 12% to 15%.
+Unemployment is also a problem in Egypt, the current rate is in the 12% to 17% range.
+Morocco is beginning to see some promising signs in its’ economic / construction sector, 2019 GDP growth is predicted to be between 3.1% & 3.4%.

-If oil remains in the $55 to $70 a barrel range there could be an uptick in Oil / Gas construction activity in Nigeria, Uganda, Equatorial Guinea and Cameroon, if oil prices retreat and stay below $50 a barrel the opposite will be the case.
+If oil remains in the $60 to $70 a barrel range there could be an uptick in Oil / Gas construction activity in Nigeria, Angola, Uganda, Equatorial Guinea & Cameroon, if oil prices retreat & stay below $50 a barrel the opposite will be the case.